 - rapid weight gain

 There are several ways to treat unintentional weight gain.
-The best method of treatment for you depends on what caused the unintentional weight gain.
+The best method of treatment depends on the cause of your unintentional weight gain.

-If a hormonal imbalance is to blame, your doctor may prescribe medication to balance your hormone levels.
-The type used depends on which hormones are affected.
+If a hormonal imbalance is the cause, your doctor may prescribe medication to balance your hormone levels.
+The medication will depend on what hormones are affected.
 These medications are often used long-term.

-If medication is causing the problem, your doctor will possibly recommend alternative treatments.
+If a medication you’re taking is the cause of the problem, your doctor will recommend alternative treatments.